The Rasmussen College School of Justice Studies is home to three academic programs — Criminal Justice, Law Enforcement and Paralegal Studies.

-1. The School of Justice Studies leadership has experience at the local, state and federal levels.
+1. Leadership and faculty have experience at the local, state and federal levels

 2. Law enforcement students complete 340 hours of specialized training

-3. Rasmussen College instructors have a collective 488 years of police experience
+3. Paralegal studies instructors have years of professional experience

-Whether students are observing a courtroom trial, visiting a fully-operational correctional facility or participating in a police ride-along, students in the School of Justice Studies get to observe and learn from real life scenarios.
-There’s no better way to be prepared for your future career than to get an up-close look at the day-to-day life of someone already in your chosen profession.
-You may be surprised what a police officer’s day really looks like—it’s not all kicking down doors and high-speed chases.
+Whether students are observing a courtroom trial, visiting a fully operational correctional facility, participating in a police ride-along or working in an attorney’s office, students in the School of Justice Studies programs get to observe and learn from real life scenarios.
+There’s no better way to prepare for your future career than to get a close look at the day-to-day life of someone already working in your chosen profession.
+You may be surprised by what the average day of a law enforcement officer, attorney or corrections professional really looks like.

-5. 25 percent of justice studies students already work in law enforcement
+5. Many students already work in the field

 6. Experts from the field teach a variety of courses

-Who better to teach a class on constitutional law than an attorney or judge?
-Or how about a social worker teaching a class on human services?
-The Rasmussen College justice studies program places a premium on hiring instructors who are experienced professionals with advanced degrees in the fields they teach.
+Who better to teach a class on constitutional law than an attorney, a class on criminal procedure than a prosecutor, a class on policing than a law enforcement officer, a class on prisons than a corrections officer or a class on courts and due process than a judge?
+The Rasmussen College Justice Studies program places a premium on hiring instructors who are experienced professionals with advanced degrees in the fields they teach.

-A new 8,000-square-foot Law Enforcement Skills Training facility opened at the Eagan, Minn., campus on Jan.
-8. The facility features seven scenario rooms designed to train students how to respond to different types of calls and secure different facilities.
-The rooms include a mock bar, bank, apartment, convenience store and crime lab.
-Also available are firearms simulation training and padded use-of-force training rooms.
-This facility gives students the opportunity to practice real life scenarios and also review and critique their actions as each room is equipped with video cameras.
-This provides instructors a great teaching tool for when mistakes happen during training.
-It’s always better to have it happen there than in a situation where someone could get hurt.
+This facility allows students to safely practice real scenarios while also providing opportunities to review and critique their actions, as each room is equipped with video cameras.
+This provides instructors with a great teaching tool for when mistakes happen during training.
+It’s always better to have it happen on a training site than in a real life situation in which someone could get hurt.

-Justice studies students are regularly offered the opportunity to tour local facilities like county jails, coroners’ offices and courtrooms.
-These tours serve as not only a great opportunity to view the work environment, but to get your face in front of local law enforcement officials.
-Sometimes all it takes is a great first impression to help move your application to the top of the pile when it comes time to apply for jobs.
+Justice studies students are regularly offered opportunities to tour local facilities.
+This includes police stations, corrections facilities, forensic science labs, county jails, coroners’ offices and courtrooms.
+These tours serve as not only a great opportunity to view the work environment, but also to facilitate introductions to local criminal justice and legal officials.